Edwinngera/sparsex/README.md

 ### To-Do

 #### Priority
-* Feature extraction, prevent NotFittedError after load_weights.
-Currently using a dirty hack to fix this.
-* Feature extraction, catch NotFittedError and raise error with custom message along the lines of "Feature extraction dictionary has not been learnt yet for this model.
-Train the feature extraction model at least once to prevent this error."
 * Classification, get class after extracting features using sklearn.LinearSVC.
 * Classification, basic framework for training the classifier.
 This is to get an idea of API for classification so that we